Priority Application Deadline: Sunday, October 29, 2023 @ 11:59 PM US Pacific Time

 Program Dates: Summer 2024 – 2025 (exact start and end date may vary by post)

 Locations: Indonesia, Japan, Thailand, Vietnam

 Online Info Session: October 11 (Wed) 12:00 PM US Pacific Time – view recording

-NOTICE REGARDING COVID-19 IMPACT ON THE GLOBAL COMMUNITY FELLOWSHIP: At this time, we cannot predict which posts may be available next year.
-However, we are trying to be optimistic and prepared to place fellows at available posts should the situation allow.
-To that end, we are accepting applications for the 2021-2022 cycle.
+NOTICE REGARDING COVID-19 IMPACT ON THE GLOBAL COMMUNITY FELLOWSHIP: Available posts and start dates may change throughout the application and selection cycle, depending on the severity of the pandemic in different regions.
 We ask for applicants’ patience and understanding as we navigate an uncertain fellowship cycle.

 The Global Community Fellowship is a 13-15 month program for recent university graduates and starting as well as experienced professionals.
 Fellows work at NGOs, schools, universities, and social enterprises across Asia to support community development, capacity-building, and education.
 By working directly with communities, fellows get hands-on experience learning how organizations in Asia are using creative and innovative methods to address critical social challenges.

 Fellows engage in a wide range of activities and tasks with our local partners.
 Each post has a unique mix of responsibilities, which generally fall into the following categories:

 - Education — Fellows advance student development in critical thinking and cross-cultural communication.
 Through teaching (English or other subjects depending on the post), you’ll help students to access future education and professional opportunities.

 - Training & Capacity-building — Fellows develop training resources and curricula for partners to enhance their organizational operations and optimize for impact.
 You may help with needfinding, research, training program or workshop design, facilitation, and assessment for partner staff and/or the communities they serve.